Evaluation of an Electronic CKD Clinical Decision Support System (CDSS) in Clinical Care

 You CAN'T join if...

-- Patients actively and recently seen by nephrology clinic
+- Patients actively and recently seen by nephrology clinic (at least once in the past 12 months)

 - Patients with a diagnosis of end stage renal disease

-- Persons aged>80
+- Persons aged >80

 - Persons with New York Heart Association (NYHA) class III or IV heart failure, known ejection fraction < 25%, or documented allergy to ace/arb.